A subdivision algebra for a product of two simplices via flow polytopes: The subdivision algebra

-This definition is slightly more general than the usual definition given by M\'esz\'aros in that here a generator $x_{ij}$ need not satisfy $i<j$, and we do not require that $i < j < k$ in a reduction.
-A non-commutative version was also studied by M\'esz\'aros in \cite{Mes11}.
+The definition above is slightly more general than the one given by M\'esz\'aros \cite{Mes11} in that here a generator $x_{ij}$ need not satisfy $i<j$, and we do not require that $i < j < k$ in the reduction relation.
+Figure~\ref{fig:reduction} gives a visualization of a reduction.
+Sometimes it is more convenient to consider \textbf{simple reductions}, which only encode the full-dimensional polytopes in a subdivision.
+These are obtained by setting $\beta=0$ in the reduction relation.
 Let us consider a small example.

-\begin{example} Let $P = x_{12}x_{24}x_{52} + x_{12}x_{24}\beta$.
+\begin{example} Let $P = x_{12}x_{24}x_{52}$.
 We can apply reductions as follows.

-The pairs in bold indicate the reductions.
-Since no more reductions are possible, the resulting polynomial is a reduced form of $P$. \end{example}
+The pairs in bold indicate the pairs that were reduced at each step.
+In the second reduction, we used the commutativity to write $\bx_{24} \bx_{52}$ as $\bx_{52}\bx_{24}$ in order to perform the reduction.
+Since no more reductions are possible in the last line, the resulting polynomial is a reduced form of $P$.
+Setting $\beta=0$ gives the simple reductions at each step. \end{example}